 Haiku: a one-breath poem that discovers connection.

 The foremost poets of Japanese haiku tradition are Bashô, Buson, Issa, Shiki.
-The first three were artists of haikai: masters of the linked verse game known as haikai no renku: renku for short.
+The first three were artists of haikai: masters of the linked verse game known as haikai no renku: renku for short (find out more).
 The fourth, Shiki, coined the term "haiku," and envisioned it as an independent poetic genre.
 While technically—that is to say, in Japanese terms—Bashô, Buson, and Issa were poets of haikai; the term "haiku" is used by many English speakers to describe what they wrote.
 In other words, "haiku" in English covers a broader field than it does in Japanese, for it embraces both haikai and haiku.
 Throughout this website, I use the term "haiku" when referring to Issa.

 What makes it a poem?
 Haiku in English usually appears as an unrhymed three-line verse.
 Its use of intense, fragmentary imagery and its stress on rhythm and sound place it in the poetry side of the language spectrum.

 Can it be defined?
 Cyril Childs writes, "With haiku, how can we define (i.e. objectively set precise boundaries to) a poetic form that has developed and evolved over many centuries and continues to evolve across national boundaries and language barriers?
 How can we define inclusively each and every example of such a tradition and exclude others?
 I suggest the only answer to both questions is 'We can't.'"
 (Presence 21 2003: 23).
 Nevertheless, in 2004 the Haiku Society of America put forth this working definition: "A haiku is a short poem that uses imagistic language to convey the essence of an experience of nature or the season intuitively linked to the human condition."
+My personal definition these days imagines haiku as a verb: "to discover connections in one breath."

 How many parts does it have?
 Though it can be presented on the page in three lines, a traditional Japanese haiku of Issa's era structurally consists of two parts with a pause in between.
 Its power as poetry often derives from juxtaposition of the two images and the sense of surprise or revelation that the second image produces.
 A good haiku is like a good joke: the set-up (image 1), then the punch line (image 2).
 An example from Issa: